What is a Selective Laser Trabeculoplasty (SLT)?

 How is Selective Laser Trabeculoplasty performed?

-The selective laser trabeculoplasty is performed as an outpatient procedure and generally takes only 5 – 10 minutes per eye.
+At Clewner & Kelly Eye Center, a selective laser trabeculoplasty is performed as an outpatient procedure and generally takes only 5 – 10 minutes per eye.
 Before the procedure, a member of our team will administer anesthetic drops to your eyes so that you experience minimal discomfort.
-Using targeted laser energy, our glaucoma specialist in Boca Raton, FL will create a series of micro-injuries in the trabecular meshwork of your eyes.
+Using targeted laser energy, our glaucoma specialist will create a series of micro-injuries in the trabecular meshwork of your eyes.
 As the laser is selective, only targeted areas are affected, and the surrounding healthy tissue will be preserved.
-The body's natural healing ability will then generate healthy new tissue in the eye's trabecular meshwork, which will promote better fluid drainage within the eye.
+The body's natural healing ability will then generate healthy new tissue in the eye's trabecular meshwork, which will enhance the drainage system within the eye.
 Directly following the procedure, you may experience some blurred vision and eye irritation, but these effects should only last around 24 hours.
 Intraocular pressure should decrease after SLT eye surgery, with maximum results measurable after approximately three months.

 Selective Laser Trabeculoplasty FAQ